csiro-fair/marimba/docs/pipeline.md

     image.create_grid_image(thumbnails, thumbnail_overview_path)
 ```

-This example demonstrates how to use Marimba's multithreaded capabilities to streamline thumbnail generation within a
+This example demonstrates how to use the multithreading capabilities provided by the Marimba standard library to
-data processing workflow.
-By organizing images into designated directories and applying concurrent processing for thumbnail creation, the script maximizes efficiency and minimizes processing time.
-This approach not only leverages the computational power of multi-core systems but also optimizes the workflow, ensuring that large image datasets are handled swiftly and effectively.
-With the thumbnails generated, a comprehensive overview image is then compiled, providing a visual summary of the processed data.
-This multithreaded method exemplifies a powerful tool for managing and visualizing large datasets within the Marimba framework.
+streamline thumbnail generation within a data processing workflow.

 ### Implementing the `_package` Method